MCDReforged/MCDReforged/docs/source/configuration.rst

 custom_handlers
 ~~~~~~~~~~~~~~~

 A list of custom :doc:`/customize/handler` classes.
-The classed need to be subclasses of :class:`~mcdreforged.handler.abstract_server_handler.AbstractServerHandler`
+The classed need to be subclasses of :class:`~mcdreforged.handler.abstract_server_handler.ServerHandler`

 Then you can use the name of your handler in the :ref:`configuration:handler` option above to use your handler

-The name of a handler is defined in the :meth:`~mcdreforged.handler.abstract_server_handler.AbstractServerHandler.get_name` method
+The name of a handler is defined in the :meth:`~mcdreforged.handler.abstract_server_handler.ServerHandler.get_name` method

 * Option type: a list of string, or null